SimplexCC/sell-docs/source/includes/_send-crypto.md

 The identifier of the Simplex transaction involved.

-If you the entity that initiated the Simplex transaction then this `txn_id` is known to you, and you can use it for your internal tracking purposes.
+If you the entity that initiated the Simplex transaction then this `txn_id` is known to you, and you can use it for your tracking.

 Otherwise, if you did not initiate the Simplex transaction but are rather acting the liquidity provider/receiver, you can use this `txn_id` to correlate `send-crypto` messages with their corresponding `txn-event-notify` messages, as well as for auditing purposes.